Mocking God and

 Take the risk of forming wrinkles, let elation crease your face.

-Jesus set the great example telling us to laugh and love (Where is that taught in the Bible?)
+Jesus set the great example telling us to laugh and love (where is that found in the Bible?)

 Next on the agenda was a collection of silly jokes.
-Apparently they fit the planned context, but -- like the songs above -- they ridicule God's guidelines.
-These foolish attempts to present us with a silly, imaginary "God" who thinks like us, is actually mocks and demeans our Holy Lord!
-Why would true Christians enter into such a senseless game?
+They fit the planned context, but -- like the songs above -- they ridicule God's guidelines.
+These foolish attempts to present us with a silly, imaginary "God" who thinks like us, is mockery of our Lord and His values!
+Why should Christians enter into such a senseless game?

 Does our Holy Lord and King "snicker" and "giggle" and "howl?"
-What demeaning mockery of our heavenly Father!
+What a mockery of our heavenly Father!

 Howling with laughter at death's foolish belief that the tomb could hold you,